Pliskin707/ESPNOW_SmartHome/ESP01_NowSender/README.md

 # ESP-01 (512K) Sender #

 This is a low cost sender device with very limited IO which connects to one or more sensors using (preferably) any serial communication protocol.
-There are no ADC available to use.
+There are no ADCs available to use.

 ![ESP-01 Pinout](https://www.mischianti.org/wp-content/uploads/2019/01/F61TRALJQMOC8BD.LARGE1_.jpg)